eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 1. Log Collection.md

 # **Terminal SIEM - Cheat Sheet - Log Collection**

-## :bookmark:  **Consolidate all syslog sources to a single file, use timestamp as file name**
+## :bookmark:  **Consolidate all syslog sources to a single file, using timestamp as file name**

-In the /etc/rsyslog.conf, configure to use TCP (minimize log loss) and timestamp as file name, e.g. rsyslog-202507020420.log
+In the /etc/rsyslog.conf file, configure to use TCP to minimize log loss, and set the timestamp as file name, e.g. rsyslog-202507020420.log

 ```
 module(load="imtcp")